tronprotocol/documentation/English_Documentation/TRON_Virtual_Machine/TRC10_TRX_TRANSFER_INTRODUCTION_FOR_EXCHANGES.md

 3. Check root Transaction result: Transaction.Result.code is FAILED, simply reject this transaction.
 No transferring happened.
 Otherwise, continue to read below.

-4. Check `Transaction.Raw.Contract.Type` to get contract type information (`CreateSmartContract` or `TriggerSmartContract`).
+4. Check `type` in `Transaction.raw` to get contract type information (`CreateSmartContract` or `TriggerSmartContract`).

-5. Check `Transaction.Raw.Contract.Parameter` to get contract details according to `Contract.Type`.
+5. Check `parameter``Transaction.raw` to get contract details according to `type`.

+### CreateSmartContract

+`owner_address` (Bytes) is the trx or trc10 sender address.
+Need to convert Bytes to a base58Check String to show readable Tron address.

+`SmartContract.contract_address` (Bytes) is the trx or trc10 reciever's address and it HAS-TO-BE a smart contract address.
+Since it is created in runtime.
+You cannot retrieve it from the `Transaction`, instead you need to use `GetTransactionInfoById` to get `contract_address` in `TransactionInfo`.
+Need to convert Bytes to a base58Check String to show readable Tron address.

+`SmartContract.call_value` (int64) is the trx amount send to the contract address.

+`call_token_value` (int64) is the trc10 amount send to the contract address.

+`token_id` (String) is the related trc10 id.
+No need to do any convert to show readable Tron address

+### TriggerSmartContract

 `owner_address` (Bytes) is the trx or trc10 sender address.
 Need to convert Bytes to a base58Check String to show readable Tron address.